-Management and the Board are focused on reducing debt levels and leverage.
-During the first quarter of 2010, Clearwater reduced its net debt by \$10.7 million to \$194.6 million versus \$205.3 million at December 31, 2009.
-Clearwater's strategy for maintaining liquidity and reducing leverage includes carefully managing its working capital and capital expenditures and liquidating assets which do not achieve an adequate return on capital.
-Over the next several years Clearwater will continue to focus on reducing its leverage by focusing on improving earnings levels and using the positive cash flow of the business to reduce debt.
+In addition, Management and the Board will continue to focus on reducing debt levels and leverage.
+During the 12 months since the second quarter of 2009, Clearwater reduced its net debt by \$10.5 million to \$209.5 million versus \$220.0 million at July 4, 2009.
+In the second quarter of 2010 net debt levels increased by \$4.2 million due to the planned seasonal investment in inventories, primarily lobster.
+In the latter part of the year Clearwater will reduce this investment in working capital as these inventories are sold down.
+Clearwater's strategy for maintaining liquidity and reducing leverage includes carefully managing its working capital and capital expenditures and liquidating assets that do not achieve an adequate return on capital.
+Clearwater will continue to focus on reducing its leverage by improving earnings and using the positive cash flow of the business to reduce debt.
 This should enable Clearwater to lower interest costs over time.